biomancy/biobit/README.md

 ### What are `*Op` traits?

 `*Op` traits are defined for operations applicable to structures that behave like `X`.
-For instance, `SegmentOp` specifies operations that can be performed on a `Segment`-like structure.
-This approach allows the implementation of these operations across multiple structures, such as `Segment` and `MySuperSegment`, without code duplication.
+For instance, `IntervalOp` specifies operations that can be performed on an `Interval`-like structure.
+This approach allows the implementation of these operations across multiple structures, such as `Interval` and `MySuperInterval`, without code duplication.

 ### Why is `Clone` required for generic parameters in certain traits and structures?